 Developers of a theme are sometimes too busy, distracted, or uninterested in maintaining a one-off theme, to fix potential flaws.

-To get an idea of how a theme performs I often do my research to see if anyone has reviewed this particular theme already.
-It's worth remembering that sites with affiliate links may not be 100% honest with their review.
-There are many websites, including this one, that use affiliate links only for products they use and really like, but you can’t count out the other type.
+To get an idea of how a theme performs, check the reviews.
+It's worth remembering that reviews by bloggers that include affiliate links may not be 100% honest with their review.
+Many websites, including this one, promote affiliate links only for products they use and really like.
+But you can’t count on everyone to be so honest.

 If there’s a demo version or a lite version of the theme for download then try this out to see how it works.
-I run speed tests on the demo theme on the developer or marketplace site to see if anything unusual pops up.
+Run speed tests on the demo theme on the developer or marketplace site to see if anything unusual pops up.
 This isn’t a perfect method however as the demo site may be on a super fast server and the theme may even be modified to appear faster.

-Use the ThemeCheck plugin for WordPress to check for issues with your theme once it’s installed.
+Use the ThemeCheck plugin for WordPress to check for issues with your theme once you install WordPress

 Many themes come with preinstalled plugins such as sliders, forums, galleries.
 Check to see if these plugins are third-party products.
 If they are, it’s worth doing more research on that theme.
 Imagine buying a car with hundreds of extra customisation parts made by hundreds of different manufacturers, none of whom you can trust.
 Each of these parts could have potential security and performance issues.
 Would you want to drive that car?